RJWadley/stylelint-no-unsupported-browser-features/README.md

 ![screenshot](https://i.imgur.com/YVrqG6P.png)

 This plugin checks if the CSS you're using is supported by the browsers you're targeting.
 It uses [doiuse](https://github.com/anandthakker/doiuse) to detect browser support.
 Doiuse itself checks your code against the [caniuse](http://caniuse.com/) database and uses [browserslist](https://github.com/ai/browserslist) to get the list of browsers you want to support.
-Doiuse and this plugin are only compatible with standard css syntax, so syntaxes like `scss`, `less` and others aren't supported
+Doiuse and this plugin are only compatible with standard css syntax, so syntaxes like `scss`, `less` and others aren't supported.

 ## Installation